freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/our-first-design/en.md

 ## Design constructor

-finally the most interesting part of this file is the middle part where we are creating a new design:
+Finally, the most interesting part of this file is the middle part where we are creating a new design:

 ```src/index.mjs